A simple sketching algorithm for entropy estimation: THE LOG-MEAN ESTIMATOR

-Random projection methods require that each element type $c_j$ in the data stream can be transformed into a distinct random variable $R(c_j)$.
-In practice, this is achieved ``to adequate approximation'' by (i) hashing $c_j$ to an integer (or vector of integers), (ii) using these integers to seed a pseudo-random number generator, and (iii) using the seeded generator to simulate the random variable $R(c_j)$.
-The projection is then accumulated online as $\sum_{t=1}^TR(i_t) d_t = \sum_{j=1}^N R(c_j) a_j$.
-This provides a single element of the data sketch.
-A further $k-1$ elements are generated independently in parallel to form the $k$-dimensional sketch.
+The method of random projections requires that each element type $c_j \in \mathcal{D}$ that appears in the data stream can be transformed into a distinct random variable $R(c_j)$.
+In practice, this is achieved ``to adequate approximation'' by the method of seeding as follows: (i) map $c_j$ to an integer (or vector of integers), (ii) use these integers to seed a pseudo-random number generator (PRNG), and (iii) use the seeded PRNG to simulate the random variable $R(c_j)$.

-Special properties of the $\alpha$-stable distributions \cite{Zolotarev.86} motivate their use in data sketching.
-For example, the $\alpha$-frequency moment $\sum_{j=1}^N a_j^\alpha$ can be recovered approximately from an $\alpha$-stable data sketch since $\sum_{j=1}^N a_j R(c_j)$ has the same distribution as $R (\sum_{j=1}^N a_j^\alpha)^{1/\alpha}$, where $R$ and $R(c_j), j=1,2,\dots,N$, independently, each have the same $\alpha$-stable distribution \cite{Indyk.06}.
-Dividing by $\sum_{j=1}^Na_j= \sum_{t=1}^T d_t$, the total cumulative quantity of all items in the data stream at stage $T$, we have a similar distributional identity involving $B_\alpha =(\sum_{j=1}^N p_j^\alpha)^{1/\alpha}$, and hence this quantity can be estimated from a data sketch in the same way that a scale parameter can be estimated in an observed sample of size $k$ from an $\alpha$-stable distribution.
-Estimates of the R\'{e}nyi and Tsallis entropies are then obtained by substituting the estimated value of $B_\alpha$ in \eqref{entropies}, and by choosing $\alpha$ close to 1; these quantities provide an approximation to the Shannon entropy \cite{Li.08} as shown by the following result. \begin{lemma} As $\alpha \to 1$,